Gravitational waves from inflation in LISA: reconstruction pipeline and physics interpretation: template databank for inflationary mechanisms

 In general, we expect that any \GWB\ resembles a PL at frequencies far away from those corresponding to the typical scales involved in the processes sourcing the GWs, or those diluting their energy density throughout cosmic history.
 In the following, we link explicitly the PL template and some illustrative, well-motivated inflationary mechanisms.

 \begin{description} \item[Axion inflation.]
 In this setup, the inflaton $\phi$ is an axion coupled to a gauge field through the interaction $\phi F {\tilde F}/(4 f_\phi)$, with $f_\phi$ being the axion decay constant.
 The rolling axion strongly amplifies the gauge field, which in turn generates a \GWB\ with large amplitude~\cite{Barnaby:2010vf,Sorbo:2011rz}.
 The production is exponentially sensitive to the parameter $\xi \equiv {|\dot{\phi}|}/({2 f_\phi H})$ (from now on, a dot denotes differentiation with respect to cosmic time) whose growth during inflation strongly tilts the GW spectrum to blue.
 The overall frequency shape of the \GWB\ from CMB to interferometer scales is not a single power-law.
-Note that, in the limit in which the two slow-roll parameters $\epsilon_*$ and $\eta_*$ are hierarchical, eq.~\eqref{axion-inf} provides a one-to-one correspondence between $(\Omega_*,\,n_T)$ and the relevant input parameters:

-where $W(x)$ is the Lambert function.
 But the PL template is adequate for the part of the signal falling in the LISA frequency window, with amplitude and spectral tilt given by \cite{Barnaby:2010vf,Sorbo:2011rz,Bartolo:2016ami}

 Here $\epsilon\equiv-\dot{H}/H^2$ and $\eta\equiv-\ddot{\phi}/(H \dot{\phi})$ are the first and second slow-roll parameter respectively, and the star indicates that they are evaluated when the mode of pivot frequency $f_*$ leaves the horizon during inflation.
 Namely, at $k_* \equiv {2 \pi f_*} = a_* H_*$, with $a_*$ being the scale factor of the universe at that time.
 The expression for the spectral tilt in eq.~(\ref{axion-inf}) assumes a steady-state evolution of the parameter $\xi$, which holds in the regime of weak backreaction of the produced gauge fields on the inflaton dynamics, but also at the transition between the weak and the strong backreaction regime, during which the \GWB\ spectrum might rise to observable levels.\footnote{The result for modes that leave the horizon during the strong backreaction regime is still under investigation~\cite{Garcia-Bellido:2023ser,Caravano:2022epk,Figueroa:2023oxc} due to the nontrivial evolution of $\xi$ in this regime~\cite{Peloso:2022ovc}.
 Depending on the parameters of the model, it is possible that this uncertain regime manifests itself at high frequencies outside the LISA window.} Note that, in the limit in which the two slow-roll parameters $\epsilon_*$ and $\eta_*$ are hierarchical, eq.~\eqref{axion-inf} provides a one-to-one correspondence between $(\Omega_*,\,n_T)$ and the relevant input parameters: